openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 (see :ref:`Return Statements`) is prohibited.
 However, a return statement (:ref:`Return Statements`) without an expression can be used in a constructor body.

+A constructor body must not use fields of a created object before the fields are initialized; *this* cannot be passed as an argument until each object field receives an initial value.
+The check can be performed by the compiler that reports a compile-time error if a violation is detected.
+In difficult corner cases checks must be performed at runtime.
+The check raises an exception if an attempt to work with a non-initialized object field is detected.

 .. index::
    compile-time error